mountwebs/blomstre-planttracker/README.md

 ## How to use
 ### Prerequisites
 Node and npm
-### How to run
+### Setup
 1. Clone this repository.
-2. Install dependencies and run in the client and server folder respectively from command line. ("npm i" and "npm start")
+2. Install dependencies inside the client and server folders with "npm i".

+## A) Run locally with a json file as db
+1. Run "npm run start-local" inside both the server and client folders.

+### Or B) Run with mongoDB
+1. Create a .env file in the server folder with the variable "DB_URI" with a mongoDb uri.
+2. Run "npm-start" inside both the client and server folders.

 # Roadmap
 Possible features that I would like to implement: